skym97/watch_more_movies/docs/index.md

 ## Quickstart

-Before you get started, make sure that you have read through the quickstart (linked below) so that you have everything that you need.
+Before you get started, make sure you have your development system set up.
+Refer to the `Before you start` for more details.

 * [Before you start](quickstart/before_you_start.md)